*THE POTTER'S WHEEL IS LOCATED AT 333 JEFFERSON AVE, EVANSVILLE IN

 Located on the borders of Indiana and Kentucky and within 25 miles of Illinois, The Potter's Wheel is one of the fastest growing ministries in the tri-state area.
 In 2003 with an aging congregation and sparse attendance, First Cumberland Presbyterian Church was scheduled to close.
 As a gift of generosity to the inner city neighborhood where it was located, First Cumberland gave its church and grounds to Evansville’s Oak Hill Christian Center (OHCC).

 The neighborhood around the church campus was in decline and had become known for drugs, prostitution, and other criminal activity.
-OHCC had a desire to transform the neighborhood into a thriving community, and in 2003, The Potter’s Wheel Ministries began as an outreach of OHCC ministry, at first offering Sunday afternoon worship services and human services programs throughout the week.
+OHCC had a desire to transform the neighborhood into a thriving community, and in 2003, The Potter’s Wheel Ministries began as an outreach of OHCC ministry.
 The Potter’s Wheel Ministries began an Adopt-a-Block program in which volunteers began going door-to-door every Saturday to meet families in the neighborhood – to assess needs, provide assistance, make referrals to other social service agencies when appropriate and to pray with neighbors.
 As a result of feedback from the families served, a clothing bank, food pantry and soup kitchen were organized to meet basic physical needs in the surrounding community.
+Sunday afternoon worship services began on Easter Sunday 2004.

 View video about The Potter's Wheel ministries: https://www.youtube.com/watch?v=mL4Ar05llbI